-Chadwick Boseman’s passing on 28 August from stage four colon cancer has sent shockwaves from Hollywood and beyond as we mourn the tragic loss of a masterful young actor.
+Months after Chadwick Boseman’s passing on the 28th of August 2020 from stage four colon cancer, we continue to mourn the tragic loss of a masterful young actor.
 We’ve only recently learned that Boseman has been in the public eye without ever publicly speaking about his illness for four years.
 The undaunted manner in which he lived reflected the characters he played: heroic men battling insurmountable forces.
-He was already an icon and a cultural significance, but it’s a revelation that makes his death especially devastating. , but his roles in films have now taken on a new dimension.
+He was already an icon and a cultural significance, but it’s a revelation that makes his death especially devastating, but his roles in films have now taken on a new dimension.

 Without any notable credits to his name, and at 36 years old, he caught a starring role in Gary Fleder’s biopic ‘The Express’.
 The actor had a talent for portraying resiliency was propelled into the mainstream.
 Boseman had his big break five years later, for the role of Jackie Robinson in the biopic ’42.’
 Like the courageous men he portrayed, Boseman’s ability to handle the pressures associated with playing defiant Black figures allowed him never to be overwhelmed.
 After his modest role in the football drama ‘Draft Day,’ Boseman accepted another influential part, playing James Brown in Tate Taylor’s ‘Get On Up.’
 The electric Brown had a different energy than the stately Jackie Robinson.
 Yet Boseman, a chameleon, readily adopted Brown’s gravelly voice, soulful strength and dynamic footwork, and showmanship.
 Eventually, he was catapulted into the Marvel Cinematic Universe as T’Challa, first in ‘Captain America: Civil War’ and later in the Ryan Coogler–directed ‘Black Panther.’